Today is the Day

 Bugs Death March

 In the sphere of avant-garde/alternative/post-metal of the 1990s, Today is the Day is like the forgotten step-sibling, I find, not as acclaimed as Neurosis or Deadguy even if they were doing similar stuff at the same time.
-And with that in mind, they do share alike innovations: tricky hardcore riffs, tribal aesthetics (minus Deadguy), and an existential guy shouting.
+And with that in mind, they do in fact share similar innovations: tricky hardcore riffs, tribal aesthetics (minus Deadguy), and an existential guy shouting.
 Now that I think about it, that might make for a fun listening party: Today is the Day, Fixation on a Co-Worker, and Through Silver in Blood all in one sitting.
 Notice how all these records came out in ‘95 and ‘96.